ansell/csvsum/README.md

-# csvsum
+# CSV Summariser and Mapper

-CSV summariser to quickly find out what you need to know about that random CSV file you were given.
+CSV summariser to quickly find out what you need to know about that random CSV file you were given, and a mapper to make the CSV file fit with what you need

 [![Build Status](https://travis-ci.org/ansell/csvsum.svg?branch=master)](https://travis-ci.org/ansell/csvsum) [![Coverage Status](https://coveralls.io/repos/ansell/csvsum/badge.svg?branch=master)](https://coveralls.io/r/ansell/csvsum?branch=master)